 The best time to visit is from November through to the beginning of March when the lavender is blooming.
 Entrance fees to the Wanaka Lavender Farm are $5 NZD per adult in the winter and $10 in the summer.

-Related read: The Wanaka Lavender Farm is one of the best stops on the scenic drive from Wanaka to Mount Cook find out what the others are in my blog.
+Related read: The Wanaka Lavender Farm is one of the best stops on the scenic drive from Wanaka to Mount Cook as well as the drive from Wanaka to Christchurch – find out what the other best stops are in my blog.

 3. Visit #ThatWanakaTree

 #ThatWanakaTree, a tree so famous it has its own hashtag.
 This lone willow tree is the most photographed tree in New Zealand and visiting is one of the best free things to do in Wanaka.

 That Wanaka Tree is located a short walk from Wanaka town center along the lakefront to Roy’s Bay.
 Just look out for the crowds gathered on the edge of the lake and you’ve likely found it.

 The best times to visit are for sunrise or sunset for that gorgeous glow on Lake Wanaka and the Southern Alps behind the tree.
 At sunset though, be prepared for a large crowd!